 LiquidPlanner takes the priorities you set then applies automatic resource leveling to generate realistic schedules—no matter what methodology you use.
 And it does this for all projects and tasks in your workspace.
 So if you’re sharing resources between Agile and non-Agile projects, you get a unified view of what work is being done when and by whom—with no need to burn hours sweating dependencies.

 LiquidPlanner provides a host of views and reports which you can apply to any project.
 This way you can provide and access project information in various formats from Gantt charts, PDFs and burndown charts to baseline views and Card View (our version of Kanban).

 Your team’s method matters.
 But there’s no reason for methodologies to keep teams from collaborating seamlessly on project work, and to keep managers from being able to access a unified view into a portfolio of projects.
 Just pick a platform that works for everyone!

 Project management is hard work!
-This blog represents Part Seven of our nine-part eBook about common PM pain points.
+This blog shares a preview of Part Seven of our nine-part eBook about common PM pain points.
 To learn more about how to solve PM challenges, and turn them into opportunities, download our eBook, “How to Solve the Top 9 Project Management Challenges.”

 The post Project Management Challenge: Teams Are Using Different Methodologies appeared first on LiquidPlanner.